longndt/gemini-intro/QUICK_START.md

 - **API Key Issues**: Check your `keys.txt` file format
 - **Import Errors**: Run `pip install google-genai` again
 - **Full Guide**: Read `DEVELOPMENT_GUIDE.md` for detailed explanations

-## 🎉 You're Ready!

-Start with `tutorial01.py` and work your way up.
-Each tutorial builds on the previous one, so don't skip ahead!

-Happy coding! 🚀